+The waiver beneficiary has had documented conversations about their options for employment and it’s documented that the beneficiary has chosen to work in the job and it’s in the best interest for the beneficiary;

-Waiver beneficiary earns at least minimum wage and/or the going rate for the job for people without disabilities;
+The waiver beneficiary earns at least minimum wage and/or the going rate for the job for people without disabilities and same benefits as people without disabilities;

-Waiver beneficiary has the same or similar interactions with the public as people without disabilities;
+The waiver beneficiary has the same or similar interactions and job duties with the public as people without disabilities in this job;

-Waiver beneficiary participates in quarterly discussion about individual job opportunities in the community;and
+The waiver beneficiary participates in quarterly discussion about job satisfaction and individual job opportunities in the community;

+The waiver beneficiary has an individual job description on file; and

-Must have a job description and a person without a disability could be hired for the same job.
+A person without a disability could be hired for the same job and efforts to hire people without disabilities are made in order to integrate the mobile crew.

 In addition to the items listed above, if the business is a provider owned/operated business (i.e. thrift store, bakery, restaurant, etc.) the following must occur:

-The business must meet the criteria that a typical business is required to meet (i.e. license to operate, etc.);
+The business must operate as a typical business in the community that provides a service to the community and not one ‘created’ to give a beneficiary a job (i.e. license to operate, etc.);

-The building in which the business operates from must be a separate physical location from the rest of the provider facility and cannot coexist where other services, such as onsite day habilitation, are delivered; and
+The building in which the business operates from must be a separate physical location from the rest of the provider building and cannot coexist where other services, such as onsite day habilitation, are delivered; and

 Members of the public are the primary customers who utilize the services of the business.

-Service Limits for Group Employment Initial Job Support, Retention and Follow-Along

-Group employment services are provided in regular business, industry, and community settings for groups of two to eight beneficiaries with disabilities.
-Supported employment group services must be provided in a manner that promotes integration into the workplace and interaction between, coworkers without disabilities in those workplaces, and customers.
-Provider owned businesses should be operated as a regular business as described above.

-The outcome of this service is sustained paid employment and work experience leading to further career development and individual integrated community–based employment for which beneficiary is compensated at or above minimum wage but not less than the customary wage and level of benefits paid by the employer for the same or similar work performed by individuals without disabilities.

-Group employment does not include:

-Vocational services provided in facility based work settings; and

-Volunteer work.

 Career planning may be included as part of this service as well so that beneficiaries can further plan for individual employment.
+However, there is a community career planning service that may be used.